zeroN1/engineering-test/back-end/README.md

 * `incidents` is an integer representing the number of times the student meets the criteria in the period
 * `ltmt` stands for "Less Than or More Than".
 It will be either a `"<"` string or `">"`.

-#### UpdateGroup and DeleteGroup API
+### UpdateGroup and DeleteGroup API

 These APIs will allow the client to update a group and delete a group.
 The update group API allows the user to update the same fields as the CreateGroup API.

-#### GetGroups and GetGroupStudents APIs
+### GetGroups API

 The GetGroups API will return a list of groups and will contain all the group fields.

+### GetGroupStudents API

 The GetGroupStudents API will return a list of the Students in the Group.
-It will return an array of students and include the fields: id, first_name, last_name and full_name (which is derived from the first and last name).
+It will return an array of students and include the fields: `id`, `first_name`, `last_name` and `full_name` (which is derived from the first and last name).

-### Task 2 - Develop the RunGroupFilters API
+## Task 2 - Develop the RunGroupFilters API

-In order to complete this task, you will need to use Postman to generate some roll data into the database to be used for analysis.
+In order to complete this task, you will need roll data in the database.
+Use the existing roll api routes to generate some roll data over the last few weeks that will be used for analysis.

-When users Run these Group Filters to do an Analysis the following will happen:
+When the user runs the Group Filters to do an Analysis, the following will happen:

 1. The Students currently in each Group will be deleted
-2. The Filter will be run against each Group and the Group populated with Students that match the filter based on their roll data.
-It will also store the number of incidents for the Student in the `incident_count` field.
+2. The filter will be run against each group, analysing the roll data and populating the matching students into the group.
-3. The date the filter was `run_at` against each group will be recorded against the Group
+3. The metadata (explained above) will also be stored:
-4. The number of students in the group, `student_count`, will be stored against the Group
+    - `student_group.incident_count` (per student)
+    - `group.run_at`
+    - `group.student_count`

-The Group Filters we need to support are:
+As explained above, the "roll filters" we need to support are:

-1. Time Period in Weeks (`number_of_weeks`), backwards in time from the date/time Now, AND
+1. Time Period in Weeks (`number_of_weeks`), AND
 2. One or more Roll States: `"unmark" | "present" | "absent" | "late"` (`roll_states`), AND
 3. (Greater than the Number of Incidents in the Time Period, OR
 4. Less then the Number of Incidents in the Time Period) (`ltmt` and `incidents`)

+## Solution Presentation

+You will present your solution to us in an interview setting.
+We would like to see the working API's being called via Postman, just like you would when you are testing.
+We especially want to see proof that "RunGroupFilters" API is working as intended.